-4. Ensure all members of staff with Leadership (SKG/DRA) responsibilities are able to meet the school's high expectations of outstanding leadership, by:
+Ensure all members of staff with Leadership (SKG/DRA) responsibilities are able to meet the school's high expectations of outstanding leadership at Harton so that we retain the outstanding judgement in the future, by:

-- a) Ensuring clarity in:

-- (i) Roles and responsibilities

-- (ii) The standards of performance expected

-- b) Continuing to recruit and retain outstanding staff with the ambition, drive and potential to be outstanding leaders.

-- c) Ensuring that the programme of CPD is relevant to the current needs of staff to cope with the demands of e-learning and other relevant needs.
+- · Ensuring clarity in: - Roles and responsibilities using the Leadership Matrix and via regular SLT, SL and HOY meetings. - ii.
+The standards of performance expected via a detailed lesson observation protocol. - iii.
+All published policies, including those related to Equality and to the Curriculum, during scheduled Governance meetings. - Continuing to recruit and retain outstanding staff with the ambition, drive and potential to be outstanding leaders. - Ensuring that the programme of CPD is relevant to the current needs of staff to cope with the demands of e-learning and other relevant needs.

-5. Continue to maintain the high standards within the sixth form (RTB/KB) at Harton, by:
+Continue to maintain the high standards within the Sixth Form (RTB/KB/KC) at Harton so that we retain the outstanding judgement in the future, by: